Verification Flow

 // - Prevent replay attacks by checking timestamps or nonces

-// - Need to cache the signature and message for later use?
+// - Need to cache anything for later use?

 // - If verifying with assets, is the asset transferable and prone to flash ownership attacks (e.g. one use per asset, etc)?